indynz/angularJS-CafeTownsend/README.md

 This effort is still ongoing with some in-progress effort that will provide the following features:

-*  Provide `loading indicator` as startup screen and data load indicator
+*  Provide `loading indicator` as data load indicator
 *  Support deep linking with synch data loads
 *  Convert disorganized CSS to LESS
-*  Use Coffeescript
 *  Build CafeTownsend Tests/Scenarios
 *  Create view slide transitions
-*  Use AMD loader

 ## Contact